Ayush1325/blog/content/post15.md

 <!-- more -->

 <br>

+# Background
+I worked on implementing Rust std for UEFI targets.
+The current implementation can be found at [tianocore/rust](https://github.com/tianocore/rust/tree/uefi-master).
+The PR to upstream Rust is already open; however, it has not been merged yet since it is such a large PR and thus will take time.

 # PRs
 Just a list of all PRs I opened as a part of GSoC22.
 While other people created some additional PRs to fix problems I found during my work; I do not include them since I wasn't the one who found the solution for those.